Pound erases loss as Europe medicine watchdog says AstraZeneca vaccine safe | Health

 Pound erases loss as Europe medicine watchdog says AstraZeneca vaccine safe

-Sterling edged higher against the euro on Tuesday and erased its earlier losses against the dollar after Europe's medicines watchdog said AstraZeneca's COVID-19 vaccine was safe.
+Sterling edged higher against the euro on Tuesday and erased some of its earlier losses against the dollar after Europe's medicines watchdog said there was no evidence AstraZeneca's COVID-19 vaccine was unsafe.

-Analysts attributed the morning fall to news that Germany, Italy and France suspended AstraZeneca's COVID-19 shots amid safety fears, dampening euphoria in Britain over its swift vaccination push.
-The European Medicines Agency (EMA) said there was no indication that the blood clot incidents had been caused by the vaccine, but experts were assessing that possibility.
+Analysts attributed the morning tumble to news that Germany, Italy and France had suspended AstraZeneca's COVID-19 shots amid safety fears, dampening euphoria in Britain over its own swift vaccination campaign.
+The European Medicines Agency (EMA) said there was no indication that blood clot incidents in vaccinated people had been caused by the AstraZeneca shot, but experts were assessing that possibility.

-Britain said it had no concerns, but analysts have been cautious saying that if the safety fears surrounding AstraZeneca vaccine were confirmed, it could compromise Britain's speedy inoculation programme.
-Sterling has been under pressure too from the European Union's move on Monday to legal action against unilateral British changes to Northern Irish trading arrangements.
+Britain said it had no concerns but analysts have been cautious, saying that if the safety fears surrounding AstraZeneca vaccine were confirmed, it could compromise Britain's speedy inoculation programme.
+Sterling has been under pressure too from the European Union's move on Monday to start legal action against unilateral British changes to Northern Irish trading arrangements.

-However, the setback comes after sterling gained more than 5% against the dollar in the first seven weeks of the year amid Britain's speedy vaccination programme and declining numbers of COVID-19 cases.
-Dwindling expectations that the BoE will push interest rates below zero, and the Brexit trade deal with the EU agreed in December, have also supported the pound, which rose above $1.42 on February 24.
+However, the setback comes after sterling gained more than 5% against the dollar in the first seven weeks of the year amid Britain's swift vaccine roll-out and declining numbers of COVID-19 infections.
+Dwindling expectations that the Bank of England will push interest rates below zero, as well as the Brexit trade deal with the EU agreed in December, have also supported the pound, which rose above $1.42 on Feb.
+24.

+Norway, Britain and the EU said on Tuesday they had reached a deal on catch limits for jointly managed North Sea fish stocks following Brexit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)